 COMPLIANCE WITH RECORD DOCUMENTS AND LAWS.
 Tenant shall, at its sole cost and expense, promptly comply with all Record Documents and Laws applicable to the Premises and/or the use thereof, including, without limitation, the obligation to alter, maintain or restore the Premises in compliance with such Record Documents and Laws, and Tenant shall promptly comply with all governmental orders or directives for the correction, prevention or abatement of a nuisance in, upon, or connected with the Premises.
 Notwithstanding the foregoing, Tenant shall not be obligated to make any structural alterations to the Premises unless required as a result of the use or proposed use of the Premises or any alterations by Tenant or its officers, directors, shareholders, partners, joint venturers, members, agents, employees, contractors, licensees, invitees, customers, sublessees and assignees (collectively the "Tenant Parties").

-SHOPPING CENTER PROMOTION.
-Tenant agrees to include the name of the Shopping Center, as such name may change from time to time, in all materials (regardless of the type of media) used by Tenant to advertise or promote its business, including, without limitation, printed advertisements, business cards, and radio and television commercials.
+Intentionally deleted.

 SIGNS.
 Tenant shall not have the right to place, construct, or maintain on the glass panes or supports of the windows of the Premises, the doors, exterior walls or the roof of the building in which the Premises are located (the "Building"), or anywhere else within the Shopping Center outside of the Premises, or on any interior portions of the Premises that may be visible from the exterior of the Premises, any signs, advertisements, names, insignia, trademarks, descriptive material or any other items without first procuring Landlord's written consent.
 Landlord shall designate the size, shape, color, design and location of all exterior sign(s) to be installed by Tenant, and Tenant shall, at Tenant's sole cost and expense, fabricate, construct and install all such sign(s) in full compliance with Landlord's designation and in accordance with the sign criteria attached as Exhibit "E" hereto.
 Tenant agrees to submit to Landlord copies of plans and specifications for Tenant's sign(s) for Landlord's written approval within thirty (30) days after the full execution of this Lease and to install such sign(s) prior to opening for business at the Premises.
 Landlord, at Tenant's cost, may remove any item placed, constructed or maintained in, upon or about the Premises or the Shopping Center which does not comply with this Section.
 In the event there is a pole or pylon sign available to list the names or businesses of tenants and occupants of the Shopping Center, Landlord shall have the right, but not the obligation, to install lettering designating Tenant's operations in the Shopping Center on such pole or pylon sign, at Tenant's expense, with Landlord's approval of location, size, style and color.
 All signs that are permanently attached to the Premises shall become the property of Landlord at the expiration or earlier termination of this Lease; provided, however, that Tenant shall promptly remove all such signs if Landlord so elects, and Tenant shall promptly repair all damage to the Premises or the Building caused by such removal.
 Tenant shall not place, construct or maintain in, upon or about the Premises any search lights, flashing lights, loudspeakers, phonographs or other visual or audio media.
+All signage shall be in accordance with city code and Shopping Center sign criteria.

 ALTERATIONS, ADDITIONS AND IMPROVEMENTS.